This tutorial describes the product configuration file and the deployment of Eclipse applications. It also covers features.

 1.1.
 Overview

 A product configuration file (product) defines the configuration of an Eclipse application.
-This includes icons, splash screen and the plug-ins or features included in your application.
+This includes icons, the splash screen, and the necessary plug-ins and features.

 On the Overview tab of this editor, you can start the product.
 Pressing the Synchronize link writes the relevant product configuration information into the plugin.xml file.

-On the Contents tab you define the set of plug-ins and features which are included in the final application.
+On the Contents tab, you define the set of plug-ins and features that are included in the final application.

 1.2.
 Splash screen